 - Negotiate with the appropriate insurance company

-We will also argue your case in court if we cannot settle it.
+We will also argue your case in court if we cannot settle it fairly outside of court.
 Our goal is to help truck accident victims receive the compensation they need to get back to their lives and their families.

 - Identify the truck’s owner